 SO WHAT IS THIS REALLY ABOUT?

-Impact of Trump's ban on transgender military service members:
+2017-JUL: Impact of Trump's ban on military recruitment and on existing transgender military service members:

 "The Department of Defense is awaiting formal guidance from the White House as a follow-up to the Commander-in-Chief's announcement on military service by transgender personnel.
 We will provide detailed guidance to the Department in the near future for how this policy change will be implemented. ...
 The Department will continue to focus on our mission of defending our nation and on-going operations against our foes, while ensuring all service members are treated with respect," she added."
 1